dadrus/jpa-unit/README.md

 ### Test code

-The basic requirements on the code level are the presence of the `@RunWith(JpaUnitRunner.class)` annotation on the class level and a property of type
+The basic requirements on the code level are the presence of either the `@RunWith(JpaUnitRunner.class)` annotation on the class level or of the `JpaUnitRule` attribute, latter annotated with `@Rule` and a property of type `EntityManager` or `EntityManagerFactory` annotated with `@PersistenceContext`, respectively `@PersistenceUnit` which at least references the required persistence unit.

-`EntityManager` or `EntityManagerFactory` annotated with `@PersistenceContext` which at least references the required persistence unit:
+Example using `JpaUnitRunner`:

 ```java
 @RunWith(JpaUnitRunner.class)